 It is important to understand that those opioids that do have weak SRI potency cannot precipitate severe ST when combined with other serotonin reuptake inhibitors, only when they are combined with MAOIs.

 MAOI + SRI – potential severe ST.

-One or two useful recent reviews are summarised and commented on, because they contain material that adds usefully to what I have discussed previously [7-10].
+Amongst the confusing mass of poor publications there are one or two useful recent reviews, which are summarised and commented on, because they contain material that adds usefully to what I have discussed in previous commentaries [7-10].